Azure/azure-kusto-go/README.md

 - [Data Client documentation](https://godoc.org/github.com/Azure/azure-kusto-go/azkustodata)
 - [Ingest Client documentation](https://godoc.org/github.com/Azure/azure-kusto-go/azkustoingest)

-# BREAKING - 1.0.0 - Please read
+# Version 1.0.0 Released (BREAKING CHANGES)
-In 1.0.0 there is a massive change to the package structure.
+Version 1.0.0 introduced a significant change to the package structure, aligning Azure-Kusto-Go with all other Kusto SDKs structure.
 The main package, `github.com/Azure/azure-kusto-go` is no longer supported.
 Instead, there are two new packages:
 - `github.com/Azure/azure-kusto-go/azkustodata` - for interacting with the data plane (querying data)
 - `github.com/Azure/azure-kusto-go/azkustoingest` - for interacting with the ingest plane (importing data)

-The old package `github.com/Azure/azure-kusto-go` will only be available in versions 0.x.x.

-The changes you need to make in your code are:
+Required code changes to upgrade to v1.0.0:
 - Replace your `github.com/Azure/azure-kusto-go` imports with `github.com/Azure/azure-kusto-go/azkustodata` or `github.com/Azure/azure-kusto-go/azkustoingest` depending on your use case (Use tools or IDEs to do this)
 - Replace the `kusto` qualifier with `azkustodata`
 - Replace the `ingest` qualifier with `azkustoingest`